-Like I said, it happens because the data sets these things are given the code that they’re trained with assumptions at base assumptions of things like objectivity of neutrality, or shared knowledge and experience of the world.
+Like I said, it happens because the data sets these things are given, the code that they’re trained with, and assumptions at base—assumptions of things like objectivity of neutrality, or shared knowledge and experience of the world.
 In each of these cases, again, a community of individuals spoke up in advance and very clearly said, “Hey, maybe don’t do that.
 Maybe don’t create the algorithm to do these things. maybe think about the outcome of these technologies.
 Because these technologies have a history, prior to this, in such a way that it is highly likely that they will continue to reproduce systems of oppression, and bias, and bigotry.
 So maybe rethink what you’re doing.”
 And in each case, they were not heeded.
 Why?

 Because of what we count as knowledge in the first place.
-What we think counts as knowledge doesn’t often include things like lived experience, and if it does include lived experience, the person who’s lived experience that includes is often not those who have been marginalized by overarching systems of knowledge, assumption, authority, and expertise.
-We tend to preference systematized knowledge, but systems based on what systems based on what kinds of inputs question that we do not often enough, ask.
-And the question that we very rarely ever asked is, “What about both of these things in tandem?
-What about people who, through their lived experience, have developed systems of knowledge that are not exactly reproducible for anyone who has not had that lived experience directly?”
+What we think counts as knowledge doesn’t often include things like lived experience, and if it does include lived experience, the person whose lived experience that includes is often not those who have been marginalized by overarching systems of knowledge, assumption, authority, and expertise.
+We tend to preference systematized knowledge, but systems based on what?
+Systems based on what kinds of inputs?
+It’s a question that we do not often enough, ask?
+And the question that we very rarely ever ask is, “What about both of these things in tandem?
+What about people who, through their lived experience, have developed systems of knowledge that are not exactly reproducible for anyone who has not had that lived experience, directly?”

-Who gets to know who gets to lay claim to knowledge, expertise, to have that knowledge and that expertise, heated and recognized by the wider world?
+Who gets to know who gets to lay claim to knowledge, expertise, to have that knowledge and that expertise, heeded and recognized by the wider world?

 Sorry for the wall of text.